Roku 3 review

 The remote control is a motion controller, just like the Roku 2 XS’s remote control, and works just like a Wiimote.
 This makes it an ideal controller for games such as Angry Birds.
 You also have the option of using the Roku app on your smartphone or tablet to control your box.

 As mentioned earlier, you can play media from a USB drive, but file format support is limited.
 The Roku 3 only plays the MKV and MP4 video formats, and you can only view GIF, JPEG and PNG images.
 However, its audio format support was much better, and it played MP3, FLAC, AAC, WAV and WMA files.
 You can stream from a DLNA media server using the Roku Media Player, and you can add the Plex channel and use a Plex server on your PC to stream media from that computer.

 The Roku 3 is even better than the Roku 2 XS.
 We complained that the Roku 2 XS didn’t have enough UK-oriented TV channels, and that situation has improved greatly with the inclusion of Now TV, Sky News and Demand 5.
 Since then the addition of ITV Player and All4 have made the Roku 3 as near-perfect a catch-up TV device as you'll currently find.
-The only big omission now is the continuing lack of Amazon Instant Video support in the UK, which might force its subscribers to look elsewhere, such as at the Apple TV.
 If that doesn't put you off, and you want a fantastic media streamer then look no further than the Roku 3.